Modern Defense: Fischer's 3.h4!?

 Bobby Fischer suggested the move 3.h4 as an unorthodox try against 1...g6 2.d4 Bg7, in his annotation to a game against Pal Benko.
 (Fischer played 3.Nc3 in the actual game.)
 The idea is to pry open Black's by h4-h5 followed by hxg6, as ...gxh5 would greatly weaken the cover to Black's king.
+This idea has even been tried on move 2.

 Averbakh System

 The Modern Defense, Averbakh System (ECO A42) can be reached by the lines: